 The book of Isaiah get’s me every time.
 It is full of people falling down in front of idols saying, “You are so awesome!”.
 I feel deeply convicted of my own tendency to do this.
 In Isaiah 44, God hits gut level honesty about this tendency and says,

 “Their deluded hearts led them to worship idols.
 Now they can’t get out of it by themselves.
 In fact, they have the idol in their right hand, they look right at it and say, ‘I don’t see a thing!'”
+(My paraphrase)

 This is me.
 I’m deluded about my own idols, sins, and flaws.
 I don’t see myself accurately in a situation.
 Even when I’m staring it in the face I declare, “I don’t see a thing!”

 When reflecting on past situations and challenges I’ve been praying, “Lord, in what ways have I deluded myself?
 I need your light to see the light”.

 Give me Jesus.

 This is my biggest focus and prayer.
 When processing past challenges, stressful situations and hurts… Jesus is my biggest need.

 I don’t ultimately need more information.

 I don’t need to just own my junk.

 I need to know Him more deeply.